radcamp/radcamp.github.io/Lisbon2020/07_momi2_API.md

 2016 dataset (which will enable a nice 2 population model).
 First, we need to gather and construct several input files before we can actually apply momi2 to our Anolis data.
-* [**Population assignment file**](#population-assignment-file) - This is a tab
-or space separated list of sample names and population names to which they are assigned.
-Sample names need to be exactly the same as they are in the VCF file.
-Population names can be anything, but it's useful if they're meaningful.
 * [**Properly formatted VCF**](#properly-formatted-vcf) - We do have the VCF file output from the ipyrad Anolis assembly, but it requires a bit of massaging before it's ready for momi2.
 It must be zipped and indexed in such a way as to